A Child's Concept of Death

 Every child has their own concept of death.
 Past experiences with death, as well as age, emotional development, and surroundings are what most influence a child's idea of death.
 Cartoons, movies, TV, video games, and even books are filled with images of death.
 The child may have experienced the death of a family member, friend, or pet in the past.

-An adult's feelings and fear about death are often transferred to his or her children.
+An adult's feelings and fear about death are often transferred to their children.
 Treating death as a part of life is hard.
 But it may help ease some of the fear and confusion linked with it.

 All children are different.
 Some will be more mature than others in their thinking.
 Below are some common children's ideas of death, according to developmental age.